 How Bollinger Bands Works

-Bollinger Bands indicator calculations uses standard deviations to draw the bands, the default value used is 2.
+The Bollinger Bands indicator uses standard deviations to create the bands.
+It sets the default at 2.

 Bollinger Bands Calculation

-middle Bollinger band technical indicator line is a simple moving average
+The middle Bollinger band indicator line represents a simple moving average.

 The upper band indicator is: Middle line + Standard Deviations

-The lower Bollinger band indicator is: Middle line - Standard Deviation
+The lower part of the Bollinger band indicator shows: Middle line - Standard amount of change

-Bollinger Bands compares the present closing price with the moving average MA of the closing price.
-The difference between these 2 prices is the volatility of the prevailing market price compared & analyzed to the MA.
-The price volatility will increase/decrease the standard deviations of the bollinger bands trading indicator.
+Bollinger Bands assess the current closing price in relation to the moving average (MA) of the closing price.
+The variance between these two figures indicates the market price's volatility when compared to the MA.
+Changes in price volatility will influence the standard deviations of the Bollinger Bands trading indicator.

 Get More Lessons: